 Running Shoes: Your Guide to Getting Started

 Running shoes — this is a topic runners never tire of discussing.
 If a leading sportswear brand creates a buzz about a high-tech pair that promises to improve performance, advanced runners will try to lay their hands on it — even if they have to wait for six months.
+Here, we provide a guide and useful tips for beginners to select suitable road running shoes in India.

 When you are running, ideally you land on the back outside of your heel.
 The foot then rolls inward (pronation) to absorb shock, and flattens as you reach the mid-foot stance.
 Once you are on the ball of the foot, there is an outward rotation (supination) as you get ready to “push off”.
 Over-pronation is the excessive inward roll of the foot after landing on your heel.